play to win

 lawyer origination credit

 I seem to be getting a lot of questions about origination credit.
-This has been a challenging year for many lawyers and they are understandably concerned about their numbers as they go into compensation discussions.
+This has been a challenging year for many law firms and their lawyers, who are understandably concerned about their numbers as they go into compensation discussions.

 While there are still the rare firms with lock-step systems, the vast majority of law firms reward the generation of business in some fashion.
 In firms with “eat-what-you-kill” systems, business origination represents a very significant part of the calculation; in most others, whether using an objective formula or a more subjective system, it still matters.
 Conflict can arise when lawyers work together to generate a new piece of business and have to place a value on the contributions the various parties made to landing the client.
 The person who had the contact often feels that is the ultimate factor; the lawyer whose expertise will be tapped often feels that element should be rewarded handsomely.